fission/docs.fission.io/docs/content/en/docs/installation/_index.en.md

 Finally, you're ready to use Fission!

 {{% notice info %}}
-it might take one or two mintues for fission to start running. check the status using `kubectl get pods -n fission`.
+It might take one or two mintues for fission to start running. check the status using `kubectl get pods -n fission`.
 {{% /notice %}}

 ```sh